citp/privacy-policy-historical/c/ca/cas/caseinterview.com.md

 If we decide to change our terms of use or privacy policy, we will post those changes on this page.

-This policy was last modified on October 3, 2012
+This policy was last modified on January 10, 2014

 **Contacting Us**

-If there are any questions regarding this privacy policy you may contact us using the information below.
+If there are any questions regarding this privacy policy, you may contact us using the information below.

 Fast Forward Media, Inc.
 93 S. Jackson St, #75551